gouthampacha/interop/doc/source/process/CoreDefinition.rst

    2. We want to make sure that the OpenStack™ mark means something.

-   3. The OpenStack™ mark is not the same as the OpenStack brand; however, the Board uses it’s control of the mark as a proxy to help manage the brand.
+   3. The OpenStack™ mark is not the same as the OpenStack brand; however, the Board uses its control of the mark as a proxy to help manage the brand.

 2. Core is a subset of the whole project